couchbase/kv_engine/etc/couchbase/kv/serverless/README.md

 `max_connections_per_bucket` This is an integer value containing the maximum number of (external) connections to be permitted to select a given bucket.

-`read_compute_unit_size` This is an integer value containing the size (in bytes) of a compute unit used for reading.
+`read_unit_size` This is an integer value containing the size (in bytes) of the unit used for reading.

-`write_compute_unit_size` This is an integer value containing the size (in bytes) of a compute unit used for writing.
+`write_unit_size` This is an integer value containing the size (in bytes) of the unit used for writing.